Damage following a fire

 Yes, smoke residue contains toxic particles and gases that can cause respiratory issues, headaches, or skin irritation.
 Long-term exposure increases health risks, especially in children and vulnerable individuals.

-• How long does it take to air out a house after smoke?
+• How long does it take to air out a premise after smoke?

-This depends on the size of the fire and the ventilation.
+This depends on the size of the fire, the damage to the property and the ventilation in place.
+If a HVAC is present then this may be affected by smoke penetration.
 A light smoke smell may dissipate in a day or two, but strong or embedded odours can linger for weeks without specialist treatment.

 • How do you clean up after smoke damage?